Careers with Bell

 Minimum requirements: HS diploma/GED and two (2) years of human service experience.
 Must be at least 21, possess a valid driver’s license, insurable driving record, and reliable transportation.
 Current physical and Mantoux (TB) required.
 PA State Police background check, Act 33, and FBI clearances.

-Resident Counselor – Bell Family Shelter
+Bell Family Shelter

 The House Program Manager is a key individual responsible for providing support to homeless individuals and families; over-seeing the proper preparation and maintenance of required documentation and records, as well as creating the monthly Resident Counselor schedule to ensure coverage and perform on-call duties.
 Provide close coordination with other services and agencies.
 Because of the nature of this Agency, it is essential that the House Program Manager believe in the philosophy of the Agency as well as be able to develop a professional rapport with Shelter staff and clients.

-Minimum requirements: associate degree or two (2) years human service experience and two years strong supervisory skills and knowledge of office procedures.
+Minimum requirements: Associate degree or two (2) years human service experience and two years strong supervisory skills and knowledge of office procedures.
 Must be at least 21 years old.
-Pennsylvania State Police Background Check, ChildLine Clearance and FBI.
+Pennsylvania State Police Background Check, ChildLine Clearance, and FBI.

-Assisted Living Counselor – CHIPP (Mental Health Services)
+Assisted Living Counselor CHIPP

 Bring your experience and energy to Bell prepared to make a difference.
 The Assisted Living Counselor provides direct care services in a residential program working with clients who have a chronic mental illness and may also have additional physical and/or medical needs.
 Monitor medications, respond to any client emergencies, provide supportive counseling, assist clients with activities of daily living and hygiene to the degree of the client’s needs, complete required documentation, transport clients as necessary, and ensure client safety.
 This is a full-time hourly position.